martinknytl/Xen_rearrangements.md/Get_coordinates.md

-# Get coordinates from gff3 file:
+# Get coordinates from XB genome that match XL CDS that are greater than 200:

 Working in this directory on graham:
 ```